@graffiti-garden/wrapper-synchronize

 sessionEvents: EventTarget

-An event target that can be used to listen for the following events and they're corresponding event types:
+An event target that can be used to listen for the following events and their corresponding event types:

 Synchronize Methods